argmaxml/recsplain/docs/source/installation.rst

 .. code::
     pip install recsplain

-After you install the package, use it by either
+After you install the package, use it by either:

 - running a server to call the functions from the rest API or
 - by importing into your code using Python bindings.